-After this procedure you are set up to work with C and C++ programs including all editor features.
-ARM GNU plug-in adds graphical interface of setting GCC projects including makefile creation, and calling toolchain.
-Lets move on and see how it works.
+After this procedure, you are set up to work with C and C++ programs including all editor features.
+ARM GNU plug-in adds graphical interface of setting GCC projects including makefile creation and calling toolchain.
+Let us move on and see how it works.

-To do so lets create new project using same STM32 blinky example.
+To do so, lets create new project using same STM32 blinky example.
 First of all go to menu File->New-> C Project.
 A new window will open asking to select project type.
 We need to type Project name.
 Let it be “ST32blinky”.
-As Project type we need to select ARM Cross Target Application->Empty Project.
+As Project type we need to choose ARM Cross Target Application->Empty Project.
 From toolchains list we select Arm Windows GCC (Sourcery G++ Lite).

-After clicking button Next we are asked to select project configurations.
+After clicking button Next, we are asked to select project configurations.
 Select Debug and Release and click Finish.
-After this action we should see new project in Project explorer with several Includes listed from Sourcery Codebench.
+After this action, we should see a new project in Project explorer with several Includes listed from Sourcery Codebench.

 Now we can start creating and adding project source files.
 We have working blinky example so we can add those files to test this plugin.
 First we need to add startup, linker, CMSIS and STM32F10x_StdPeriph_Driver files.
 And of course our project files main.c, stm32f10x_conf.h, stm32f10x_it.c and stm32f10x_it.c.
 For this just use import functionality:

 Then select files using General->File System.
 You can import using any directory structure.
 So in this example we should end up with following structure:

 So we have all project files in place now we need to set properties for it as plugin needs to know what processor type is here, where is linker file and where include files to look for.
 Continue to Part 2.